xobotyi/php-mime/README.md

 ##### MimeType::getSupportedExtensions()
 _Description:_ Return the plain list of supported file extensions.
-_Return:_ plain array of strings ot numbers (some file extensions are numbers only so the treated as integer)
+_Return:_ plain array of strings or numbers (some file extensions are numbers only so the treated as integer)